Chasing the Light in Iceland

 Words cannot adequately convey the scope of our Iceland adventure.
 From Reykjavik to the Glacier Lagoon and the edge of the Vatnajokull glacier, and on to the picturesque Snæfellsnes peninsula, the visual grandeur is stunning.

 Besides the picture taking opportunities, we will have occasions for critiques, and post-processing sessions.
-Diving time is also used for instruction, review, and great conversations.
+Driving time is also used for instruction, review, and great conversations.

 Take a look through the gallery of images from our previous tours by clicking on the image at the right for a more detailed visual representation of what you can expect on our luxury photo tour of Iceland ➜